Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 #### CPU Monitoring:

-   CPU usage of overall system is being monitored.
+CPU usage of all the process in the system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.

+- Makei

 ##### CPU threshold limits:
 -  The CPU threshold limit is considered as duration of sampling interval in which the process high CPU condition detected.